flatiron/director/README.md

 What
 ====

-SugarSkull is a SUPER tiny (~3.4k minified) client side router.
+SugarSkull is a SUPER tiny client side router.

 About
 =====